Good tunes for great times

 Danny Gillespie

 Danny Gillespie was born to Jewell Gillespie and Rita O'Donnell into a musical family.
 He was raised on Beaver Island and grew up playing old songs.
 If you’ve been to a Beaver Island party, you’ve probably heard of local band Danny, Jimmy and Friends, in which Danny Gillespie sings and plays guitar.
+Danny Gillespie is a 2022 inductee into the Beaver Island Irish American Hall of Fame in the field of Entertainment.

 and more!